To browse Smoke Management and Air Quality for Land Managers for information purposes (no certificate desired),

 click on the topic areas below.

 Smoke Management and Air Quality for Land Managers is meant for those who are looking for a tutorial on smoke management and air quality.
-The refresher is comprised of four lessons, each of which can be completed in about half an hour; however, links and interactions allow further investigation of several topics.
+The refresher is comprised of four modules, each of which can be completed in about half an hour; however, links and interactions allow further investigation of several topics.
 Each of the blue topic headings is linked to a lesson.

-Lesson One details the impacts of particulate matter, ozone, and other harmful compounds contained in smoke from wildland fires.
+Module One details the impacts of particulate matter, ozone, and other harmful compounds contained in smoke from wildland fires.
 The impacts of smoke are then described in the context of nuisance smoke, visibility, public health and firefighter health.

-Lesson Two describes the major federal regulations that affect wildland fire operations and management.
+Module Two describes the major federal regulations that affect wildland fire operations and management.
 This module also provides a brief background on the formation of these regulations.
 This lesson describes the Clean Air Act, National Ambient Air Quality Standards, the Regional Haze Rule, and the Exceptional Events Rule.

-Lesson Three lists and describes several options for managing smoke on the ground.
+Module Three lists and describes several options for managing smoke on the ground.
 Techniques for reducing and redistributing emissions are discussed.
 Following the explanation of these techniques, meteorological phenomena that can affect these techniques are defined.

 Module Four introduces basic principles and processes of communication.
 In addition, an example of the use of collaboration in the context of air quality and smoke management is discussed.